 TP: In the book you talk about how parents need to have the “right tension on the rope.”
 What does that mean?

-JK: When I used to rock-climb, if my husband was on belay [anchoring the rope attached to my harness] and I thought he wasn’t focused on me, I would feel the slack on the rope.
+JK: When I used to rock-climb, if my husband was on belay [anchoring] and I thought he wasn’t focused on me, I would feel the slack on the rope.
 I would typically get kind of bitchy.
 “You don’t have me.
 Where are you?”
 And I thought, that’s exactly what kids do, only it’s an imaginary rope.

 TP: So how do parents know when the tension is right?